AnThienNguyen/Typing-Test/README.md

 ### Prerequisites

 To run this script, you must have selenium installed on your machine as well as the webdriver you want to you.
+Instructions to install [selenium here.](https://selenium-python.readthedocs.io/installation.html)

 This project includes chromedriver 84.0.4147.30 which only works on that version of Chrome.
 If you have a different version, you can find the appropriate [chromedrivers here.](https://chromedriver.chromium.org/)

 ## Built With